LuisDaLizard/shlibnet/README.md

 A c++ library to allow for easier use of sockets on the linux/unix platform.

 ### Note
-As of right now, this library is missing some important features, such as Windows socket support and for using different protocols other than TCP.
+This library only supports the use of sockets on linux/unix platforms.

 ## Multithreading
 Many of the methods in the Socket class are blocking so it's recommended to create a multithreaded implementation of a Server and Client.

 One such way to go about making a multithreaded Server using this library is to create a main thread for the server to accept connections and a new thread for each client that is connected to the server.
 Each client thread on the server should be waiting for messages to be received from a client.

 One idea for implementing a multithreaded client is to just create one extra thread to wait for messages to be received from the server.
+On that thread, you can handle received messages.

 ## Quickstart
-### TCPServer
+### TCPServer.cpp
 ```cpp
 #include <shlibnet/Socket.h>
 #include <iostream>